 Likewise, if you are in the manufacturing and retail industry, finding lawyers with experience in those industries is recommended.

-Either way, a specialised Lawyer would cut out the ridiculous and unreasonable demands from the Landlord without succumbing to the Vendor’s solicitor requirement.
+Either way, a specialised Lawyer would cut out the ridiculous and unreasonable demands from the Landlord without succumbing to the Vendor’s solicitor list of demands/ requirements.

-Your Landlord more or less would do the same – engage a commercial lawyer who specialises in that industry to ensure the Lease Agreement is fair and reasonable.
+Your Landlord more or less would do the same – they would engage a top-notch commercial lawyer who specialises in that industry to ensure the Lease Agreement is the most advantageous to them.

 I have had my share of using incompetent commercial lawyers who not only gave me contradicting advice but also didn’t know anything about the industry I was in.